What is influenza?

 Who gets flu?

-Anyone can get flu, but it is more likely to cause serious illness in young children, pregnant women, people aged 65 years and older, residents of nursing homes and other long-term care facilities, and people with chronic illnesses (e.g., lung disease, heart disease, cancer, or diabetes) or weakened immune systems.
+Anyone can get flu and develop serious illness.
+However, some people are at higher risk of developing serious flu-related complications if they get sick.
+This includes young children (under the age of five years, but especially those younger than two years, pregnant women, people aged 65 years and older, and people with chronic illnesses (e.g., lung disease, heart disease, cancer, or diabetes) or weakened immune systems.

 How is flu spread?